 You can use each Bible verse containing the confirmation of who you are in Christ as an affirmation.
 Remember, God’s Word is the truth.
 Each time you pronounce any of the affirmations over your life, you replace that which was broken with the wholesome truth of God’s Word.

-Here is a list of “I am” affirmations from the bible.
-It is just a portion of the many truths about who we have become through faith in Jesus, but it is a powerful inventory we can use to speak into our lives.
+Next is a list of I am affirmations from the Bible, based on the things God says we are in Him.
+It is just a portion of the many truths about who we have become through faith in Christ Jesus, the son of God, but it is a powerful inventory and a great way to speak positivity into our lives.

 30 statements of who God says I am